liusbl/android-architecture-experiments/app/src/main/java/com/arch/experiments/notes/ideas_ORGANIZE.md

 - Answer the question: WHY?

+- What if settings self state is too long and something happens in that time?

+- What if state handler get's notified before updating components?

+- OTHER: What does saying "UseCase" provide

 - Consider how to handle cases where some edge case shouldn't happen if programmer was good (such as arguments!! or context!!)